How to Design an Awesome Flyer (Even if You’re Not a Designer)

 Make sure that as you’re building your flyer, you don’t just casually throw your objects on the page.
 There are some very strict and intentional alignments in place in my design:

 Notice how everything lines up nicely on both vertical and horizontal planes.
-Also notice how much distance is placed between the edge of the page and the content.
+Also, notice how much distance is placed between the edge of the page and the content.
 Always give your content plenty of breathing room, just like the margins on a Word document.

 Notes About Printing

 If you plan on designing and printing your own flyers, there’s a lot to keep in mind.
 First, your file layout may need to account for bleed and trim if you’re working with a commercial printing service, often templates are provided to make this easy.
-However, for these kinds of jobs you really should possess some sort of professional graphics software as the templates provided by the printer will likely be for Illustrator, InDesign or Photoshop.
+However, for these kinds of jobs, you really should possess some sort of professional graphics software as the templates provided by the printer will likely be for Illustrator, InDesign or Photoshop.

 If you’re printing these from the office printer, full bleed will be harder to come by and may not even be possible with your model.
 In this case, don’t sweat it.
 This design looks great with a white border around the edge.
-In fact, it helps give it that “flyer” look.
+In fact, it helps to give it that “flyer” look.

 Finally, you really need to watch out for the quality of print you’re getting.
 This design features white type over a dark background, if your flyer size is too small, this quickly becomes problematic and the result may be an unreadable print.
 Make sure your fonts are a decent size, then run a test print.
 If it doesn’t work well you may have to change fonts, increase the size or rethink the design so that the bottom is white with black or gray text.